 Recently, the Chicago Metropolitan Agency for Planning (CMAP) announced a three-phase project of their Local Technical Assistance program to "better understand how IIPD fits into the fabric of the surrounding areas, and how IIPD may best optimize its resources and assets to promote future freight movement, economic development, conservation, and active transportation/recreation."
 With the assistance of CMAP, the Illinois Department of Transportation and a consulting firm, the District announced a master planning process in September 2019 that is expected to take approximately two years.
+A Master Plan, the mission of which "is to provide the IIPD with a clear vision of how the Port should develop through 2050 with input from the communities and stakeholders," is expected in Spring 2021.20

-While the Civic Federation is encouraged by the increase in transparency and will continue to monitor developments related to the planning process, the Federation continues to call for the dissolution of the Illinois International Port District due to ongoing serious concerns.
+While the Civic Federation is encouraged by the increase in transparency and will monitor developments related to the planning process, the Federation continues to call for the dissolution of the Illinois International Port District due to ongoing serious concerns.
 The Federation's 2008 report recommends that the City of Chicago assume control of port operations because the City has a clear stake in turning the Port of Chicago into a more vibrant center of maritime commerce and regional economic and industrial development.
 By reassuming the control of port lands it gave up over fifty years ago, the City of Chicago could provide access to greater financial resources and professional staff that would benefit the port and its mission.
 After the District has been dissolved, the City of Chicago should consider transferring the District's open lands to the Forest Preserve District of Cook County and its golf courses to the Chicago Park District.